-What other points would you recommend to authors and experts who want to avoid becoming jerk gurus?
+What other advice do you have for authors and experts who want to avoid going too far?
+Leave a comment.

 I like the “how interested is this guy in my problem”.